-- Furosemide (40-80 mg) given as a slow IV injection offloads the pulmonary oedema causing the breathlessness associated with acute LVF.
+- Furosemide (40-80 mg) given as a slow intravenous (IV) injection offloads the pulmonary oedema causing the breathlessness associated with acute LVF.
 Higher doses may be necessary if the patient has been taking large doses over the longer term.
 The rapid initial action is due to pulmonary vasodilation rather than the later diuretic effect.

 Chronic heart failure

 - Use the lowest dose of diuretic necessary to relieve fluid overload and breathlessness and adjust following the addition of other heart failure therapies.
 Patients on long-term treatment may be able to adjust their own dose according to clinical status.

 - Loop diuretics reduce symptoms but have not been shown to reduce mortality.

 - Spironolactone should be considered for those with moderate-to-severe heart failure (New York Heart Association grades III-IV) who are already on an angiotensin-converting enzyme (ACE) inhibitor and a loop diuretic.
 The Randomized Aldactone Evaluation Study (RALES) showed that 25 mg of spironolactone daily in this group reduced mortality and hospitalisation.
 However, the risk of hyperkalaemia with the combined use of an ACE inhibitor and spironolactone requires careful monitoring.

 - NICE guidance suggests that those with heart failure, who continue to have moderate-to-severe impairment despite otherwise optimal therapy (ACE inhibitor, beta-blocker, diuretic), should be considered for treatment with spironolactone and should be reviewed by a specialist.

 NB: do not use diuretics to treat idiopathic oedema or that due to gravity, obesity, venous stasis or lymphoedema), as initial benefit is usually offset by tolerance and worsening oedema.